kwehage/kaos-reactor/README.md

 Noise Reactor analyzes the audio offline before playback begins.
 It runs a 2048-point FFT at 60 fps hops and extracts per-frame features — RMS energy, bass / mid / treble band energy, spectral centroid, spectral flux, beat events, and onset events.
 Those features are packed into a GPU uniform buffer each frame and drive a Vulkan fragment shader that applies effects in real time to the source image.

 The timeline scrubber lets you preview any moment of the audio-visual sync before committing to an export.
-Export pipes raw RGBA frames directly into ffmpeg via stdin, muxing the original audio into the final MP4.
+Export pipes raw RGBA frames to ffmpeg via stdin, muxing the original audio into the final MP4.

 ---